shadowing-french

 3. Hold Your Head High

-Better posture improves oxygen flow to the brain, and may even boost your mood and confidence levels—which can make you feel more positive when doing something challenging, like learning a language.
+Better posture improves oxygen flow to the brain, and may even boost your mood and confidence levels.
+This can make you feel more positive when doing something challenging like learning a language.

 4. Add the Text

 After “blind shadowing” the same material several times—that is, repeating what you hear without any written transcript—you might start to look at the corresponding text as you listen and rapidly repeat.
-In this way, you can start to clear up any uncertain word meanings.
+In this way, you can start to clear up any word meanings that are unclear.

 Podcasts for Shadowing Everyday French